maxtuzz/iAM/README.md

 * Easy SSH list search.
 * Session initiation through ‘iam SSH_ID’ or 'iam SSH_NAME'.
 * Share external session lists between team members.
-* High customizability in how sessions lists are formatted.
+* High flexibility in how sessions lists are formatted.

 #### Soon to come ...
 * Add default user (at the moment you can specify this in config.json).